An introduction to the Liquid template language

 With intermediate and advanced Liquid techniques, you can leverage complex data structures in your messaging, implement conditional statements with finesse, and orchestrate the most nuanced content campaigns.

-Ready to take up a notch?
+Ready to take it up a notch?
 Grab our two-part guide to intermediate and advanced Liquid.